-An impressive Ayers Rock Resort provides all essential services to the visitors, having shops, art galleries, conference facilities and an outdoor day spa.
+The impressive Ayers Rock Resort also provides all essential services to visitors, including shops, art galleries, conference facilities, and an outdoor day spa.

 Uluru still hidden behind the smoke

-It turns out that the bad visibility was caused by the smoke from fires that raged in this area a few weeks ago.
-Therefore, Uluru does not have this characteristic red appearance – the smoke spoils the whole effect.
+It turned out that the poor visibility we experienced was caused by the smoke from fires that had raged in the area a few weeks prior.
+As a result, Uluru did not have its characteristic red appearance, as the smoke spoiled the overall effect.

-We had to add Uluru to our bucket list and wait for a good opportunity to visit this place again.
+We decided to add Uluru to our bucket list and wait for a better opportunity to visit the area again in the future.

 Kings Canyon Holiday Park

-Next day in the morning we left Yulara and drove to Kings Canyon Holiday Park.
-That was our base for the next day adventure – Kings Canyon walk.
+The following morning, we left Yulara and drove to Kings Canyon Holiday Park, which would serve as our base for the Kings Canyon walk the next day.

-Unfortunately we dragged the storm with us and it was impossible to do it.
-The visibility dropped by almost half and the ridges of the mountains we admired before were only barely visible.
+However, our plans were changed by the storm that had followed us.
+The visibility dropped by almost half, and the ridges of the mountains we had been admiring before were now barely visible.

 Neighbours from Sydney

-Fortunately, our camp was next to a very nice people from Sydney.
-They are on the second lap of Australia.
-They made their first go around the block 23 years ago (I hope we can do it, but sooner).
+Fortunately, our campsite was located next to a lovely couple from Sydney who were on their second lap of Australia.
+Interestingly, they had completed their first trip around the country 23 years ago, which gave us hope that we could do it too, but sooner.

-We started talking, exchanging some travel anecdotes, sharing places worth visiting.
-We took out photos.
-They had a brilliant photo of how a big crocodile eats a smaller one.
+We struck up a conversation, exchanged travel anecdotes, and shared some of our favorite places worth visiting.
+We even took out our photos, and they had an incredible picture of a big crocodile eating a smaller one.

-Thanks to this, the evening passed in a pleasant atmosphere, despite the unfavorable weather outside the window.
+Thanks to their company and shared interests, the evening passed in a pleasant atmosphere, despite the unfavorable weather outside.

 Kings Canyon Walk

-Next day, the weather wasn’t perfect, but at least it wasn’t raining.
-The temperature in the morning was not very hot so we decided it is time to hit the trail!
+The following day, although the weather was not perfect, at least it wasn’t raining.
+With the morning temperature being relatively mild, we decided it was the perfect time to hit the track!

-Kings Canyon walk started from the car park and it did not seem to be encouraging for us at the beginning.
-The canyon was hidden by nearby rocks so we did not know what to expect.
-The first part of the walk was a steep climbing 500 stone stairs.
+Our main destination for the day was the Kings Canyon walk, which was the main attraction in the region.
+The walk started from the car park, and at first glance, it did not seem very promising.
+The canyon was hidden by nearby rocks, so we had no idea what to expect.
+The initial part of the walk involved climbing 500 steep stone stairs.

-Wandering around the mountain peaks and domes was fascinating.
-Below, instead of the river flowing here millions of years ago, now a river of trees ‘flows’.
+Wandering around the mountain peaks and domes was truly fascinating.
+Instead of a river flowing through the canyon, as it did millions of years ago, we now found a “river of trees” below.

 The rocks among which we walked were once desert dunes.
-The wind was moving the sand in different directions for a long time.
-Eventually, however, everything turned into rocks.
+The wind had been moving the sand in different directions for a long time until everything eventually turned into rocks.

-We could appreciate different rock formations and not far later, the canyon had revealed its magnificence.
-The views were really spectacular as the canyon walls were high and straight with many abysses.
+As we walked, we were able to appreciate the different rock formations.
+Before long, the gorge had revealed its magnificence, and the views were truly spectacular.
+The walls were high and straight with many abysses.